hugorodrigues/smart-function/README.md

 - `sf.call(name, params)` - Call a defined method/function

 - `sf.type.set(name, code)` - Define a new type rule
-- `sf.type.call(name, value, options, cb)` - Evaluate/test a type (Usefull if you need to call a type outside a smart-function)
+- `sf.type.call(name, value, options, cb)` - Evaluate/test a type.
+Usefull if you need to use a type outside a smart-function